Group Management Overview

 Rostering

 To see a list of members of a group, click on the name of the group you'd like to see on the Groups page.
-On the left side of the screen, you'll see names of students who are not members of the group, and on the right side, you'll see the names of students are members of the group.
+On the left side of the screen, you'll see names of members who are not members of the group, and on the right side, you'll see the names of members who are members of the group.

-To add students to the group, choose a position for that student by clicking on the drop box next to their name, pick their position for this group, and click "Join."
+To add members to the group, choose a position for that member by clicking on the drop box next to their name, pick their position for this group, and click "Join."

 Tip: To find a position quickly, you can type in the first few letters of the position you're looking for, and the position will likely pop up instead of having to scroll through the position list!